My Favorite Puzzles

 Problem: Cigarette Butts

-There exists a hobo that is skilled at making cigarettes.
-He can turn any 4 cigarette butts into a single cigarette.
+A certain hobo who is skilled at making cigarettes can turn any 4 cigarette butts into a single cigarette.
 Today, this hobo has found 24 cigarette butts on the street.
 Assuming he smokes every cigarette he can, how many cigarettes will he smoke today?

 Problem: Two Fuses

-You have two fuses that both last 1 hour, and you have no other ways of telling time.
-The fuses may be thicker at some points, so in half an hour (or any other amount of time), the amount of fuse that has burned may or may not be half the length of the whole fuse.
+You have two fuses that both last one hour, and you have no other ways of telling time.
+The fuses may be thicker at some points, so in half an hour, the amount of fuse that has burned may or may not be half the length of the whole fuse.
 How do you measure 45 minutes worth of time?

 Problem: Only One Fuse

 You have one fuse similar to the ones in the problem above.
-Is it possible to measure exactly 20 minutes?
+Is it possible to measure 20 minutes exactly?

 Problem: Pebbles